jgilbert01/aws-lambda-stream/README.md

 ## DynamoDB Support
 * `fromDynamodb` - creates a stream from DynamoDB Stream records
-  * `toDynamodbRecords` - is a test helper for creating DynamoDB Strean records from test events
+  * `toDynamodbRecords` - is a test helper for creating DynamoDB Stream records from test events
 * `Connector` - connector for the DynamoDB SDK
 * `update` - stream steps for updating rows in a single DynamoDB table
 * `updateExpression` - creates an expression from a plain old json object